A night for our council volunteers

 Congratulations to Alan and his fellow nominees Andrea Pugh, Lynn Morris and Nerryn Bennett.

 On Monday I attended a morning tea for International Day of People With A Disability at Shear Abilities Hair Salon in Central Maitland.

 The event was facilitated by Joblife and in attendance were Gary Blair from State Member for Maitland Jenny Aitchison’s office, owner of Shear Abilities Desiree McDonald and lots of passionate locals.

 It is important to remember the crucial role people with a disability play in the community and also the important role all of us play in inclusion.

-Shear Abilities is one business that is doing amazing things for local people with a disability and you can find out everything about the salon here.
+Shear Abilities is one business that is doing amazing things for local people with a disability.